h4d35ccs/ATMMonitoring-osoco/ATMMonitoring/doc/developer/source/developer/com/ncr/ATMMonitoring/socket/SocketService.rst

    Process terminal json.

    :param json: the json
-   :return: the matricula of the resulting ATM, or null if there was an error
+   :return: the generated id of the resulting ATM, or null if there was an error

 updateAllTerminalsSocket
 ^^^^^^^^^^^^^^^^^^^^^^^^